Delgado double-double leads No. 19 Seton Hall over VCU

 Myles Powell added five of his 17 points in a game-breaking 13-1 first-half run, Desi Rodriguez had 17 and Khadeen Carrington scored 13 for the Pirates (8-1), who have won four straight since being beaten at the buzzer by Rhode Island on Thanksgiving.
 Michael Nzei added 14 points, 10 of them in garbage time in the second half.

-“We have so many weapons and when you do, it’s easy to play,” Delgado said after posting his 56th career double-double.

-The Pirates’ recent run includes wins over current Texas Tech and Louisville, which was nationally ranked at the time.
-It also came after the loss to Rhode Island knocked the then-No. 20 Pirates out of the Top 25.
-They returned this week.
+The Pirates’ run includes wins over current Texas Tech and Louisville, which was nationally ranked at the time.

-“We know how that felt and we don’t want to have that feeling again,” Rodriguez said.
-“Our older guys know what it takes to win, and it’s up to us to lead our younger guys to doing the right things.
-Let them understand how good of a team we are and every time we play someone, they’re going to give us their best game.
-For us, coming out starting off strong and coming out the second half and starting off strong again, I think that was great for us and it set the tone.”

 Justin Tillman had 14 of his 20 points in the second half to lead VCU (5-5), which suffered its biggest loss of the season.
 Marcus Santos-Silva added 10 points for the Rams in their first meeting with the Pirates.